 Draco is one of the earliest statesmen and politician of ancient Greece.
 He is famously known for his codification of Ancient Greece laws.
 He wrote the first laws of ancient Greece and it was considered harsh and inhuman.
 Draco wrote these laws in 632 BC and though these laws were later changed by Solon, Draco became synonymous to harsh punishments.

 Pisistratus the son of Hippocrates and a distant relative of Solon was a Greek statesman who came into the power of Athens as a tyrant.
 Pisistratus, during his ruling period, did a lot to support and spread the Greek culture.
+He is credited with the unification of the Attican peninsula which brought the cultural and economic development for Athens.
+He also started the Panathenic Games and also tried to publish a definitive version of the Homeric epics.

 He also beautified the city-state of Greece by constructing many fountains and temples like the great temple of Zeus.
 He was exiled twice by his rivals and enemies the aristocrats but in his last years he came to power again and left Athens in the hands of his two sons, Hippias and Hipparchus.